blacksky-algorithms/SAFEskies/utils/roles-managment-documentation.md

 ### Role Management Goals

-1. **Feed-Centric Permissions**: Each user’s role is defined per feed.
+1. **Feed-Centric Permissions**: Each user's role is scoped to a specific feed.
 2. **Prioritized Roles**: Role hierarchy ensures `admin > mod > user`.
 3. **Input Validation**: Guards ensure data integrity for roles and permissions.
-4. **Consistency**: Duplicate roles are resolved by retaining the highest-priority role.
+4. **Consistency**: Conflicts are resolved by retaining the highest-priority role.
-5. **Sorting**: Permissions are consistently sorted by `feed_did`.
+5. **Session Integration**: User roles and feed permissions are saved in the session.

 ### Key Components

 1. **Role Determination**:

-   - **`determineUserRole`**: Determines the user’s overall role based on created feeds and existing permissions.
+   - **`determineUserRolesByFeed`**: Determines feed-specific roles for a user based on created feeds and existing permissions.
+   - **`determineUserRole`**: Determines a user’s overall role (`admin`, `mod`, or `user`).

-2. **Permission Building**:
+2. **Permission Management**:

-   - **`buildFeedPermissions`**: Combines created feed permissions with existing permissions while prioritizing roles and handling duplicates.
+   - **`buildFeedPermissions`**: Generates feed permissions for a user by combining created feeds with existing permissions while applying role prioritization and ensuring data integrity.
+   - **`PermissionsManager`**: Handles permission checks and role assignments for feeds.

 3. **Validation Guards**:
-   - Ensure input data validity and prevent invalid or duplicate permissions.
+   - Ensure input data validity.
+   - Prevent invalid or duplicate permissions.

 ---